Skip to content

 1. Who grants and who supervises

-• Testo Unico Bancario (TUB) — Articles 114-bis and following
+• Testo Unico Bancario (TUB), Title V-bis — Articles 114-bis and following, the domestic seat of the IMEL regime

-• EBA Guidelines on authorisation under EMD2 — directly applicable
+• EBA Guidelines on authorisation information under the e-money framework — Banca d’Italia applies them

 3. Who can apply

-• Initial capital of at least €350,000, fully paid up, in own funds at grant
+• Initial capital of at least €350,000, fully paid up and evidenced at grant

-• Demonstrably fit-and-proper directors (esponenti aziendali) and senior management — the requisiti di onorabilità, professionalità e indipendenza
+• Board members and key function holders (esponenti aziendali) who meet the requisiti di onorabilità, professionalità e indipendenza

 • A complete dossier in Italian